HerreTorensma/3d_engine/README.md

         - Do the rotation of the billboard sprites on the GPU via a shader

+        - Throw away the ECS in favor of just an entity struct that contains all components??? way simpler

+        - For the GUI generate ids to know whats focused

     - Add sound with SDL2_Mixer
     - Add collision
     - Make dialogue system